How Much Does it Cost to Repair an Awning?

 Replacing the motor can cost between $200 and $600.
 While small issues are fixable, most motor problems call for replacement.
 Depending on the brand, motor replacement might include a new retractable arm, as well.

-Brackets fasten the canopy to the wall, while springs make sure it is tightly stretched even when fully extended.
-Both are relatively small parts in the larger unit, and cost between $50 and $100 each including labor.
-However, they are essential in the use and structure of the awning.
+Brackets fasten the canopy to the wall, while springs make sure it stretches tightly even when fully extended.
+Both are relatively small parts in the larger unit and cost between $50 and $100 each, including labor.
+However, they’re essential to the awning’s use and structure.

-SunSetter parts are on the high end of the above ranges, between $100 and $700 for replacement parts alone.
+SunSetter parts are on the high end of the range, costing between $100 and $700 for replacement parts alone.
 The brand recommends using its own parts to repair your awning.
-SunSetter will also recommend approved contractors for the re-installation, with costs varying based on project.
+SunSetter will also recommend approved contractors for the re-installation, with project-based parts varying.

 You can discard old metal and fabric awning parts at your local transfer station for minimal fees, usually less than $20.
 Professional part replacement typically includes removal and disposal costs.
 For motorized parts, check with your transfer station for proper disposal.